ergoplatform/ergodocs/docs/dev/stack/sigma-rust.md

 # Sigma Rust

-[sigma-rust](https://github.com/ergoplatform/sigma-rust) is an alternative and simple implementation of ErgoTree interpreter and transaction building tools.
+[sigma-rust](https://github.com/ergoplatform/sigma-rust) is an alternative and simple implementation of ErgoTree interpreter and transaction-building tools.

 See [Architecture](https://github.com/ergoplatform/sigma-rust/blob/develop/docs/architecture.md) for high-level overview.